-This course focuses on challenges and interventions relevant to theory, concepts, and therapeutic processes and practices regarding couples and families.
-Students are introduced to the leading approaches to working with couples and families who present relationship issues.
+This course focuses on challenges and interventions relevant to theory, concepts, and therapeutic processes and practices regarding families and intimate partners.
+Students are introduced to the leading approaches to working with intimate partners and families who present relationship issues.
 The course offers the student opportunities to observe and practice therapy in the presence of peers and faculty and develop professional competency in intervention, assessment, diversity and research regarding intimate partner and family relationships.